ynput/ayon-shotgrid/README.md

 ```

 # Usage
-With this Integration you can perform the following actions by navigating to `AYON >Settings > Shotgrid Sync`, and loading all projects by clicking `Populate Data`:
+With this Integration you can perform the following actions by navigating to `AYON >Settings > Shotgrid`, and loading all projects by clicking `Populate Data`:

 ## Import a New Shotgrid Project
 With the `processor` service running, synchronize `Shotgrid --> AYON` will replicate the Shotgrid structure in AYON.